computerrock/javascript-team-toolbox/other-docs/ide-code-style-configuration-manual-vscode.md

     // this lets you quickly open multiple items in a row and not have the previous ones closed on you "workbench.editor.enablePreviewFromQuickOpen": false,

-    // Hide files & folders from sidebar "files.exclude": {
+    // Hide files & folders from sidebar for less cluttered look "files.exclude": {
         "**/.git": true,
         "**/.svn": true,